Cooloongup suburb profile

 Cooloongup property market performance

-Cooloongup’s property market has shown strong growth in the house sector over the past 12 months, with house values increasing by 13.3%.
-The current median house price stands at $652,000.
-However, there has been no activity in the unit market, with no units sold or priced, indicating a lack of demand or supply in this segment.
+Cooloongup's property market has experienced notable growth over the past 12 months, with house values increasing by 11.2%.
+The current median house price stands at $749,000, reflecting strong demand in the area.
+However, the unit market remains stagnant, with no change in median value and limited sales activity.

 5 year median price trend for houses and units